MicrosoftDocs/bot-docs/articles/includes/quickstart-python.md

 ![bot running locally](../media/python/quickstart/bot-running-locally.png)

-Copy the last for digits in the address on the last line (usually _3978_) since you will be using them in the next step.
+Copy the last four digits in the address on the last line (usually _3978_) since you will be using them in the next step.
 You are now ready to start your bot.

 ## Start the Emulator and connect your bot